haberdashPI/vscode-master-key/notes.md

     - [ ] extraction of visual docs
         - [ ] reimplement visual output
         - [ ] reimplement integration tests
+    - [ ] reimlement storeNamed? (or make it more specific to macros; I'm not convinced the generic tool is really useful)
     - [ ] rename from Master Key to Key Atlas (keep the same extension name, to avoid confusion, but do make a new git repository)
+          - [ ] rename references of Master key in Selection Utilities
     - [ ] CI
         - [x] setup CI unit tests for rust
         - [x] setup rust coverage